 6. Do know when to take matters into your own hands

 Passengers have been taking down bad guys ever since the dark days after 9/11.
-They helped capture the would-be Underwear Bomber, and helped duct tape a rampaging passenger to his seat.
+They helped capture the would-be Underwear Bomber and in another incident, helped duct tape a rampaging passenger to his seat.
 Sometimes, crew members can use a hand.

 7. Don’t sweat the small stuff

 If someone is wearing an outrageous T-shirt or maybe pants that are way too low, you can always avert your eyes – or just hope you’re flying Southwest where they sometimes have a low tolerance for perceived dress code violations.